ShutUpJon/groupProject3/README.md

 # Welcome to the Roadie App
 ## Find Conert Tickets, Hotels, and Flight all in one convinient location
+The idea with this app is to allow you to find Concert Tickets, Hotels, and Flights all in one location for 'Destination Concerts.'

+- Want to go see Metallica in New York, but you live in California?
+No problem.
+- Want to see what upcoming events are happening in Denver, CO but you live in Galvestion, TX?
+No problem.

+Roadie allows you to search for upcoming events in your hometown, or your home away from home.
+Raodie will also help you trackwhere your favorite bands are touring all across the USA and you can pack up and follow them around like they're the Grateful Dead.

 # How it Works:
 - Roadie allows you to Search upcoming events via searching for Artits/Bands or Locations.